agitrubard/auth-side-services/README.md

 # 🔐 AuthSide

-AuthSide is an advanced authentication and authorization framework designed to fortify your applications with rock-solid user access control solutions.
-Crafted using cutting-edge technologies, AuthSide stands as your ultimate solution for implementing unwavering security measures.
-Developed with Java 17 and the latest Spring framework, AuthSide follows a hexagonal architecture that enhances modular design and elevates system maintainability.
-Through the seamless integration of Spring Security and JSON Web Tokens (JWT), AuthSide establishes a multi-layered security paradigm.
-Moreover, AuthSide boasts seamless integration with a variety of databases, fortified by the power of Liquibase, ensuring cross-database compatibility and streamlined development.
+AuthSide stands as an advanced authentication and authorization framework meticulously designed to empower your applications with user access control solutions that boast unwavering security.
+Merging cutting-edge technologies with expert craftsmanship, AuthSide provides the ultimate solution for implementing ironclad security measures.
+Developed using Java 17 and the latest Spring framework, AuthSide adopts a hexagonal architecture that magnifies modular design principles and elevates system maintainability.
+Seamlessly weaving together Spring Security and JSON Web Tokens (JWT), AuthSide establishes a multi-layered security paradigm.
+Moreover, AuthSide's seamless integration with a variety of databases, fortified by the prowess of Liquibase, ensures cross-database compatibility and streamlines development workflows.

 ## 🗯️ Features

 - **Secure User Access:** AuthSide handles authentication, authorization, and JWT-based user access.
+- **Flexibility on User/Role/Permission Flows:** AuthSide empowers you to define intricate user hierarchies, roles, and permissions.
+Build flexible user and role structures with ease, and enjoy the flexibility of creating custom roles and assigning permissions as needed.
 - **Spring Security & JWT:** Robust security is ensured through the integration of Spring Security, offering various authentication mechanisms and JWT for secure token-based communication.
 - **Database Integration:** Fully integrated with various databases, enabling compatibility with different systems.